costinbanu/PhpbbInDotnet/README.md

 ### phpBB backwards compatibility
 - Authentication is backwards compatible with the hashed passwords from an existing database.
 The [CryptSharp.Core](https://github.com/costinbanu/CryptSharp.Core) library is used to achieve this.
-- Text formatting and rendering is backwards-compatible with the original phpBB rendering engine (the new platform can render 100% of bb code written on a phpBB platform, while a phpBB platform can render around 90% of bb code written on this platform).
+- Text formatting and rendering is backwards-compatible with the original phpBB rendering engine: the new platform can render 100% of bb code written on a phpBB platform, while a phpBB platform can render around 90% of bb code written on this platform.
+If you intend to use a phpBB platform in parallel (on the same DB), beware of the [bbcode_uid](https://www.phpbb.com/community/viewtopic.php?p=12406835) field!
+Our platform does not set it by default, which might cause problems for rendering in phpbb.
+However, our BB code rendering library DOES support this field and provides some methods for backwards compatibility (see its documentation, you will have to get your hands dirty for this).
 The [CodeKicker.BBCode.Core](https://github.com/costinbanu/CodeKicker.BBCode.Core) library is used for rendering bb code.

 ### Maintenance and future work
 This platform is currently live at https://forum.metrouusor.com/ (which has served as basis for feature implementation, as well as a beta-testing site by running the old phpBB installation and the new platform in parallel for several months).
 As long as this forum is up, this platform is expected to be maintained regularily.